Variance modifiers limitations

 didn't change the actual type used inside the structure (it is still Integer

-to this array, then an error occurs.
-This is clearly a Java flaw, and Kotlin protects us from that by making Array
+to this array, an error occurs.
+This is clearly a Java flaw, but Kotlin protects us from it by making Array

 (as well as IntArray